Upload SourceMap during project build process¶

 server: "https://console.xxx-xxx.cn",

-filepaths: ["dist/"], // Directory to search, can be a file or directory
+filepaths: ["dist/"], // Directories to search, can be files or directories

-root: "dist/", // Directory to calculate relative paths, optional
+root: "dist/", // Set the directory for calculating relative paths, optional

 env: "production", // Guance application env, optional